sylviayu721/googletest/README.md

 This project is about a small Maven project with Selenium and TestNG embedded to make it easy to get started UX/UI testing.

-This project takes google search page for example to provide complete framework to start a web application UX/UI testing,
+This project takes google search page for example to provide complete framework to start a web application UX/UI testing.

+This project is just a sample, in real project, I will design more reusable and salable test cases according project requirements.

 ### To install the archetype in your local repo: